Our Collective Commitments:

 The goals for our students when using the distributed Chromebooks are as follows:

 For student to receive the Chromebook and its additional contents, both students and parents will have to sign the Chromebook User Agreements and submit them to the office prior to distribution.
-Students will receive a Chromebook, a charger, a mouse, and a protective case.
+Students will receive a Chromebook, a charger, and a protective case.
 The process that will take place prior to students receiving the equipment and after are as follows:

 Adherence to the Acceptable Use Policy through the submission of the signed document is required.
 Goals relating to the Acceptable Use Policy are as follows: